FontaineRiant/wrAIter/README.md

 ## FAQ
 _What kind of hardware do I need?_

-CPU inference is currently broken for text generation, and enabled by default for text-to-speech (launch option).
+You'll need a GPU with at least 8 GB of VRAM, or a lot of patience and 28 GB of RAM (with the --cpugpt flag).
-So you'll need a GPU with at least 8 GB of VRAM.
 If you run into video memory issues, you can lower `max_history` in `./generator/generator.py` (maximum number of "words" that the AI can read before writing text).

 _How should I write things in a way that the AI understands?_